hvanstappen/Siegfried2Premis/README.md

 # Siegfried2Premis
 Stylesheet to transform JSON output of the Siegfried format identification tool to the PREMIS/XML format.

-To use this stylesheet, you'll have to transform the Siegfried JSON output to XML first, and it should be structered like this:
+To use this stylesheet, you'll have to transform the Siegfried JSON output to XML first.
+You can use a tool like [Catmandu](https://github.com/LibreCat/Catmandu).
+The result should be structered like this:

 \<?xml version="1.0" encoding="UTF-8"?>
 \<root>